elastic/kibana/rfcs/text/0011_global_search.md

-Due to the fact that some kind of results (i.e `application`, and maybe later `management_section`) only exists on the public side of Kibana and therefor are not known on the server side, the `registerResultProvider` API will be available both from the public and the server counterpart of the `GlobalSearchService`.
+Due to the fact that some kind of results (i.e `application`, and maybe later `management_section`) only exists on the public side of Kibana and therefor are not known on the server side, the `registerResultProvider` API will be available both from the public and the server counterpart of the `GlobalSearchPluginSetup` contract.

 However, as results from providers registered from the client-side will not be available from the server's `find` API, registering result providers from the client should only be done to answer this specific use case and will be